mvillcarocha/Data-100-Wicked-Problems-Villca-Rocha/README.md

 # Introduction
 Hi!
 My name is Matthew Villca-Rocha and I am an freshman at the College of William & Mary planning on majoring in Finance.
 I am originally from Northern Virginia and have graduated from John Champe High School in Aldie, VA.
-This is my github page where I will be storing all my in-class assignments for this fall semester's Data-100 Wicked Problems course taught by Professor Frazier.
+This is my GitHub page where I will be storing all my in-class assignments for this fall semester's Data-100 Wicked Problems course taught by Professor Frazier.

 ## Files Indexes: